-Patients at the Priory’s Hospital in Bristol are benefiting from the company of a 'therapy dog' to help with their treatment for stress, anxiety, and depression.
+Patients at Priory Hospital Bristol are benefiting from the company of a 'therapy dog' to help with their treatment for stress, anxiety and depression.

 Lara, a rescue dog from Battersea Dogs Home, is introduced into some therapy sessions by her owner Daniel Fryer, a senior qualified psychotherapist.

-Where appropriate and where patients are keen, they are able to interact with the dog, and some choose to pat and stroke, or groom and hug, Lara as they participate in therapy.
+Where appropriate and where patients are keen, they're able to interact with Lara, and some choose to pat and stroke, or groom and hug her as they participate in therapy.
 This helps provide comfort in moments of distress, and helps to rebuild self-esteem.

 Daniel said: "Lara works as a great ice breaker in one-to-one and group therapy sessions.
 She lifts the spirits of patients on ward visits.
 Petting or stroking a dog does wonders for your blood pressure and stress levels."